Teaching Fellowship

 - Authentic, hands-on classroom experience

-- Teaching Fellows learn together through a cohort model (begin with a group of 5-7 fellows)
+- Teaching Fellows learn together through a cohort model (3-5 fellows)

-- Opportunity to learn from an experienced lead teacher
+- Receive mentoring from an experienced lead teacher

-- Provide training and support to set new teachers up for success as they launch their educational careers
+- Training and support to set new teachers up for success as they launch their educational careers

-- Bring the latest research and practices to light through partnerships with local universities
+- Explore the latest research and educational best practices

 - Attending workshops for ACT 48 credit